ROF13ThFloor/Stripe-CheckOut/README.md

-# Setting up Stripe Subscribe mode  with Django and MongoDB
+# Integrate Stripe Subscribe Service  with Django and MongoDB

 in this project , we will integrate django and mongodb with stripe subscribe service .